|Hike Distance||4.9 miles|

 - TIP: Take it easy at the beginning of the trail.
 Hiking Mt.
 Galbraith is most challenging at the start and the rest of the trail is more peaceful and relaxing after that initial incline.

-- Trail Map: Trail Map for Mount Galbraith Park
+- Trail Map for Mount Galbraith Park: Trail Map Link

 - Colorado Road Conditions: Colorado Road Conditions